jenlungshih-github/storyweaver2/README.md

 ## Version History

+### v0.4.0
+- **Story Image Uploads**: Integrated Firebase Storage to allow users to upload and replace story cover images.
+- **Aspect Ratio Enforcement**: Forced a 4:3 landscape aspect ratio across the UI for consistency.
+- **UI Polish**: Added "Replace Image" buttons to both the story library and detail pages.

+### v0.3.2
+- **Robust API Protection**: Implemented self-healing logic to detect and de-duplicate mangled API keys (e.g., if pasted twice in the secret manager).
+- **Diagnostics**: Added a temporary diagnostic tool to verify API key validity in production.

 ### v0.3.1
 - **Production Hotfix**: Resolved a critical deployment issue where the Firebase App Hosting backend failed to access the `GOOGLE_GENAI_API_KEY`.
 This involved correctly setting up the secret in Google Cloud Secret Manager and granting the App Hosting backend explicit permission to access it.

 ### v0.3.0.1
-- **AI Story Feedback**: Implemented a new Genkit flow (`provide-story-feedback`) that uses a specialized prompt to deliver expert-level editorial feedback on children's stories, focusing on clarity, engagement, character, theme, and descriptive writing.
+- **AI Story Feedback**: Implemented a new Genkit flow (`provide-story-feedback`) that uses a specialized prompt to deliver expert-level editorial feedback on children's stories.

 ### v0.2.0
 - Implemented Guest Login and environment-based configuration.